• Facebook

 This vegetable lo mein is fresh noodles tossed with an assortment of colorful vegetables in a savory sauce.
 A remake of the take out classic that takes like it came straight from a restaurant!

-I often make my family’s favorite restaurant dishes at home including zesty Thai basil chicken, hearty almond chicken stir fry, and this delicious and easy veggie lo mein.
+I often make my family’s favorite restaurant dishes at home including zesty Thai basil chicken, hearty almond chicken stir fry, sweet and sour pork and this delicious and easy veggie lo mein.

 A serving bowl filled with vegetable lo mein.